A 3-Manifold with no Real Projective Structure: Introduction

 The manifold $\rpth\# \rpth$ admits a geometric structure modeled on $S^2\times {\mathbb R}$.
 Our main result is: \begin{theorem*} The 3-manifold $M\ =\ \rpth\# \rpth$ does not admit an $\rpth$-structure. \end{theorem*}

 One impetus to prove this result is the fact that almost all geometric 3-manifolds in the sense of Thurston have projective structures.
-This suggested that such structures might be universal for 3-manifolds, an outcome that would have had significant consequences.
-Instead the situation turns out to be more intriguing and complex.
+This suggested that such structures might be universal for 3-manifolds, an outcome that would have had significant consequences since, for example, every closed simply connected projective manifold is a sphere.
+(This would imply the Poincar\'e conjecture.)
+One could imagine a functional, analogous to the Cherns-Simon invariant (whose critical points are conformally flat metrics) or the projective Weyl tensor, whose gradient flow would converge to a flat projective structure.
+Instead, as our simple example shows, the situation turns out to be more intriguing and complex.

-After proving this result we learned from Yves Benoist that this result can also be deduced from his classification~\cite{Benoist1,Benoist2} of real projective manifolds with abelian holonomy.
-However we believe that a proof that does not use this classification may suggest generalizations.
+\if0 After proving this result we learned from Yves Benoist that this result can also be deduced from his classification~\cite{Benoist1,Benoist2} of real projective manifolds with abelian holonomy.
+Since $\pi_1(M)$ is an infinite dihedral group, $M$ admits a double covering space $\hat M$ with abelian (in fact, cyclic) holonomy and $\pi_2(\hat M) = 0$.
+If $\gamma$ denotes a generator of the holonomy, then the deck transformation conjugates $\gamma$ to its inverse, and Benoist's classification (see \cite{Benoist2}, \S4.4 and Proposition~4.9 in particular) implies that if the set of eigenvalues of the generator of the holonomy are invariant under inversion $\lambda \longmapsto \lambda^{-1}$, then $\hat M$ must be aspherical.

+(The case o does occur, when $M$ is aspherical: see the example in \S\ref{sec:DihedralExample}.)
+A key point in Benoist's classification is that the developing image of such a $\rpth$-structure is the complement of a disjoint union of projective subspaces of dimension $0$ (a point) and $2$, presenting a basic asymmetry which is incompatible with the deck transformation of $\hat M$.
+However we believe that our direct proof, without using Benoist's general machinery, may suggest generalizations. \fi